-Join David Gassner for an in-depth discussion in this video Controlling list order with LinkedList, part of Java Advanced Training.
+Join David Gassner for an in-depth discussion in this video Controlling list order with LinkedList, part of Advanced Java Programming.

 In the Java Essential Training Course, I showed how to use an ArrayList class to contain an…order list of data.…The ArrayList is high performance and very easy to use.…But it has a drawback, you can add new items to the end of an ArrayList, but you can't…arbitrarily place new items within it, and that's where the LinkedList class comes into play.…I'll do a demonstration of the LinkedList class in this project, use LinkedList.…As with previous projects, I have a set of classes, I'll be able to use a super class…named Olive, and subclasses named Golden, Kalamata, Ligurio, or Picholine.…

 I'll place the cursor into the empty main method, and I'll declare an instance of the LinkedList class.…As with other collections, I can identify the type of object that will be contained…within the list, and I'll use the superclass Olive.…I'll name this object list, and I'll instantiate it with the class's constructor.…

 Now, I'm going to add a couple of items to the list, I'll use list.add, and I'll instantiate…